grafana/azure_eventhub_to_loki/README.md

 - `EVENTHUB_NAME`: The name of the EventHub to consume from.
 - `EVENTHUB_CONNECTION`: The connection string for the EventHub.
 - `FUNCTION_NAME`: The name of the Azure Function; defaults to `logexport`.
+- `LOKI_ENDPOINT`: The root URL of the Loki instance to send logs to.
+- `LOKI_USERNAME`: The optional username to use for authentication with Loki.
+- `LOKI_PASSWORD`: The optional password to use for authentication with Loki.

 ## Release